Science52101/EidosLogos/README.md

 <h2 align="center">About the project</h3>

-This is an experimental programming language test for future script making with mathematical syntax.
+This is an experimental programming language test for future script making with mathematical syntax and latin words.

 Any contribuitions or suggestions from unknown/anonymous people aren't accepted for this project.